tiagomonteiro0715/Ark-invest-CSV-merger/README.md

 -----

+### How to use it?
+the csv can be found here. - put link here take screenshot of it

+make video of me using it

+To increase as much as possible the simplicity of the program and due to boredom of learning the python kivy module, I decided not to create a GUI for this program.

 ### How this program works?

 ![finances image](https://github.com/tiagomonteiro0715/Ark-invest-CSV-merger/blob/main/program%20diagram.png)

-### My motivation for the creation of this software
+### My motivation

-The motivation behind this project was to help a family member.
-Who wanted to merge multple files from ____ holdings to gain a better insight of what ark invests has its money in.
-Another motivation for this was to get a better understanding of python and its build in modules.
-Image of one of the files
+The purpose of the program was to improve my programming skills and also to help out  a relative who wanted to combine multiple csv files in order to gain a deeper understanding of what ark invests in.

-### My mistakes while completing it and ideas when strating its creation
-I though of doing a GUI with the kivy module, where the user would drag and drop the files and essencially would nicely convert the files.
-But duo to a lack of time, interest and a fear of my family member not using it well.
-I decided not to use it.
-During the completion of this project I made two serious mistakes: Did not use tests while writing the code and declared variables that should only be repeated once.
-I wished I had made a good installer and fixed some possible bugs that could apper ond´ce a user uses the program.
+### My main mistake(s) and what can still be improved

+Until now, my main mistake where:
+1. Not use unittests while writing the functions
+2. Declared variables that should only be repeated once.

+Create a good installer to automatically install files

+Stop being depedent on the pandas and numpy modules

+Fix possible bugs.
 For example, how would the program handles files that are not in .csv type?
 What would it do if the .csv files didn´t have the right collumns for the program to work. at the moment, the program just crashes.

-### How the creation of this program improved me?
+Create text to assure the user that the program is running. add animations to the command line of the program

+Do a video explining how the program works.
+From download to download of csv files and others

+### What I learned

 With this project I seriously improved my programming skills.
 One thing is coding, other is writing actually software.
 If coding is writing a page, I leaned the basics of writing a book. i learned how to do tests with the unittesting module.

+I also learned how to use the unittesting modulo.
+But I only started using it at the end.
+Due to boredom, I did not fully testes my code.

 I gain a better understanding of pandas and numpy.
 ADD LINKS TO MODULES DOCSLearned more about writing clean code from THIS FILE. - https://github.com/julkwel/clean-code -
 Other modules include: ADD LINKS TO DOCS os shutil